getappmap/appmap-js/packages/scanner/doc/rules/nPlusOneQuery.md

 ---

-Finds occurrances of a query being repeated within a loop.
+Finds occurrences of a query being repeated within a loop.

 ### Rule logic